ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    ./generate_yaml.sh use_private_repository
    ```
    {:pre}
+2. Run the export command from the output to set the existing `MYPROJECT` environment variable with new project name.
-2. Additional to the private container registry placeholders, the script will also replace the `REPO_URL` under `BuildConfig` spec with the the environment variables you set in the above step,
+3. Additional to the private container registry placeholders, the script will also replace the `REPO_URL` under `BuildConfig` spec with the the environment variables you set in the above step,
    ```yaml
     source:
       git: